PMI PMP 2026 Practice Test & Exam Refresh

 |---|---|---|

-| Days 10-7 | Take one mixed timed set or the full diagnostic, then classify every miss by decision pattern: people, process, value, governance, compliance, AI, sustainability, or timing. | Do not simply reread explanations and mark everything as understood. |
+| Days 10-7 | Take one mixed timed set or a full self-check, then classify every miss by decision pattern: people, process, value, governance, compliance, AI, sustainability, or timing. | Do not simply reread explanations and mark everything as understood. |

 | Days 6-4 | Drill the weakest domain page, especially Business Environment if value, compliance, or stakeholder trade-offs are costing points. | Do not chase random volume if your misses are concentrated in one pattern. |